Environment Social and economic

 Major environmental concerns for cities range from the quality of air and traffic congestion to pressure on limited green space, land and water resources.
 Urban activities, and how they are organized deeply affect the environment, and the overall quality of life of urban populations.
 For the sustainable development of green cities, it is critical to recognize the relationship between environmental aspects and economic and social issues.
 As a part of the Green Cities Initiative, the Bank together with the OECD and ICLEI prepared a methodology for the development of Green City Action Plan (GCAP).
 The Methodology is designed to guide a City through 4 main steps of the development and implementation of a GCAP – from establishing a Green City Baseline, developing a vision, preparing the GCAP, implementing the actions and reviewing progress.
 The objective of this project is to apply the Methodology and assist the City of Tbilisi in developing and adopting a Green City Action Plan.lessmore

-Consultancy services encompass: Preparing the first full draft of GCAP based on inputs from all four steps of the Plan’s development; incorporating amendments by the Client.
+Consultancy services included: Preparing the first full draft of GCAP based on inputs from all four steps of the Plan’s development; incorporating amendments by the Client.
 Preparing draft public presentation, assisting with the preparation and implementation of the presentation.
 Assisting the Client in preparing a presentation of the draft Council resolution on the GCAP at the Council meeting.
 Preparing plan for monitoring the implementation of and progress on selected key measures based on Green City Indicators.
 Organizing three one-day training and capacity building workshops for City officials.

 Evaluation of the Chuko Food Security Project, Ethiopia